elastisys/terms/terms-of-service.md

 - upon prior approval from Sub-processor receive compensation from the Processor for any additional costs incurred by it due to such objection, or,
 - terminate the DPA on 45 days' notice.

+**A1.5.4** The Processor is hereby informed that the Sub-processor made the following assessment:
+The colocation providers hosting hardware which processes Personal Data are NOT sub-processors.
+The Sub-processor performed this assessment based on guidance from the Danish Data Protection Authority (Datatilsynet), periodic audits and periodic on-site visits to colocation providers.
+The Sub-processor closely monitors both the legal landscape and approved sub-processors, and will inform the Processor if said assessment changes.

 ## A1.6 Transfers to third countries

 **A1.6.1** The Sub-processor shall ensure that the Personal Data will be handled and stored within the EU/EEA by a natural or legal person who is established in the EU/EEA.